-Recruitment efforts should also include outreach programmes to educate a wider audience about careers in finance, ban unpaid internships that discriminate against those who cannot afford to work without a wage, and broaden internships and apprenticeships to include more front-office roles, which are more likely to lead to senior positions later in people’s careers.18
+Recruitment efforts should also push back against ‘degree inflation’, include outreach programmes to educate a wider audience about careers in finance, ban unpaid internships that discriminate against those who cannot afford to work without a wage, and broaden internships and apprenticeships to include more front-office roles that are more likely to lead to senior positions later in people’s careers.11,12

-All these efforts must take intersectionality into account as well, to avoid any unintended consequences of silos and deliver the greatest support to the most disadvantaged.19
+All these efforts must take intersectionality into account, to avoid any unintended consequences of silos and deliver the greatest support to the most disadvantaged.13

 Misrecognition of merit also affects the promotion process.
 Paul Ingram, Kravis professor of business at Columbia Business School, recommends promoting people from across departments, as these tend to be stratified according to social class.14

 Formal mentoring and sponsorship are crucial, giving employees an advocate who will fight their corner and put them in front of the right people.15 “It’s not just the promotion opportunities; it’s the type of work that gets allocated,” adds Whiteman.
 “If you give someone a high-profile project and they manage to deliver it, it can catalyse their career.
 But there can be unconscious bias in who managers select for a project.”

 Whiteman also says career progression is linked to creating a company culture that delivers the right support and allows people to feel included.
 Friedman urges policymakers to take direct and urgent action to tackle the class ceiling and believes class pay-gap reporting should become mandatory.

 Now it's more about inclusion and diversity rather than simply fitting in